 If you prefer to download, or deploy to a miNDAR, a pre-filtered dataset, you can use the NIMH Data Archive's query tools to restrict the data included.
 Start by adding the entire ABCD Collection to your cart as above, for all of the Fast Track AND Annual Release data, or from the NDA Study for a particular Annaul Release.
 Then, you can apply additional filters in the Data Dictionary to restrict by element value (e.g. female or an age range).
 Please note that multiple restrictions in a single filter will match using OR logic, but applying multiple filters will use AND logic, returning fewer results the more filters you add.

 Once I have the S3 links, how do I get the images?

-This will entail using your NDA account to generate temporary AWS credentials, and then using that with a third party tool or method of your choice, and the S3 links to access the images.
+This will entail using your NDA account to generate either temporary AWS credentials or presigned URL, and then using that with a third party tool or method of your choice, and the S3 links to access the images.

 The NDA Tools download command line client will manage this process for you.

 Yes.
 NDA offers a pilot program for obtaining computational credits to support analyzing these data in place in S3.
 Please review the policy for more information.

 No. Researchers accessing the data directly in S3 can use credentials generated by NDA, associated with NDA's AWS account.
 Even users working on the data in place in S3, approved for computational credits, will not need their own account.
 Only researchers wishing to compute on data in their own AWS account without credits will need one.